 First, let’s talk about the rings.
 Though there are a few key differences between a wedding ring and an engagement ring, one of the main features that sets these two rings apart is when they’re given.
 An engagement ring is typically given during the proposal, while wedding rings are exchanged during the marriage ceremony between both partners.

 And while an engagement ring typically features a prominent center stone, a wedding ring does not have a particular focal point.
-They sometimes feature either rows of smaller stones or simply a clean solitaire band.
+They sometimes feature rows of smaller stones or a clean solitaire band.

 The Best Wedding Ring Styles